FlavScents AInsights Entry for Phenethyl Alcohol (CAS: 60-12-8)

 3. Natural Occurrence & Formation

-Phenethyl alcohol occurs naturally in a variety of essential oils, including rose, carnation, and orange blossom.
-It is also found in small quantities in foods such as wine and beer, where it forms through fermentation processes.
-The compound can be synthesized via the reduction of phenylacetic acid or through the Grignard reaction involving benzyl chloride and magnesium.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.
+Phenethyl alcohol naturally occurs in a variety of essential oils, including rose, carnation, and orange blossom.
+It can also be found in small quantities in foods such as wine and beer, where it forms through fermentation processes.
+The compound is often associated with the "natural flavor" designation due to its presence in these natural sources.
+Additionally, phenethyl alcohol can be synthesized through the reduction of phenylacetic acid or via the Grignard reaction involving benzaldehyde and ethylene oxide.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs